Phone Addiction Is Ruining Your Sleep — Here's What the Data Says

 - Repeat

 This cycle is self-reinforcing.
 Without intervention, it typically escalates rather than self-corrects.
+The statistics on phone addiction and sleep deprivation paint a clear picture of how widespread this problem has become.

 What This Means in Practice